SatyajitNayak-Exelixi/DevOps-DOCKER/README.md

 ## Acknowledgments 🙏

 > [!NOTE]
-> Thanks to all who has spent time to learn DOCKER..
+> Thanks to all who has spent time to learn DOCKER...